 Backup gear is a must-have, too, if you’re going to be a pro.
 And keep it handy, especially during those once-in-a-lifetime moments, like when the minister says, “You may kiss the bride.”
 There’s not a lot of room for telling them to wait or for redoing the moment.

 Sales taxes are required on photography services in Oklahoma.
 Collect it and pay it in or bad things can and will happen.

-Get a good accountant.
+Get a good accountant or tax professional.
 They will save you more than they cost you over the course of your business.
-If they’re not, then they’re not the accountant for you.
+If they’re not, then they’re not the one for you.

 Make mistakes to get better.
 Everything mentioned above is to avoid those really costly mistakes that can ruin a reputation, career or business.
 However, it’s important to try new things to keep developing and stretching yourself.
 I’ve found that experimenting and not being afraid to make mistakes has been the quickest route to really dramatically improving in the craft over the years.

 Be responsible and dependable.
 This should probably be the first one, but I didn’t want it to get forgotten by the time you reach the end of the list.
 We’ve all heard horror stories of lost pictures, photographers who never showed up to weddings, etc. Don’t be that guy/gal.
 Do whatever it takes to honor your clients and the industry as a whole.
 Even when you don’t feel like it.

 Finally, there are the universally known five simple rules for photographers.
 I have no idea who to credit for these, as they were most likely a collaborative effort that evolved over the years, but it’s largely remained unchanged for the last 30 years as far as I can tell: